 The best Huawei phones are currently limited to a few markets, and even then you miss out on Google services.
-The U.S. trade ban dominated Huawei's fortunes over the course of the last 12 months, with the manufacturer effectively hobbled from launching its products in global markets.
-While you can't pick up its phones officially in the U.S., Huawei's latest devices are available unlocked from Amazon — if you're willing to sideload Google's services.
+The U.S. trade ban has affected Huawei's fortunes over the last 12 months, with the manufacturer effectively hobbled from launching its products in global markets.
+While you can't pick up Huawei's phones officially in the U.S., its latest devices are available unlocked from Amazon — if you're willing to sideload Google's services.